Celshade/BTCelParse/README.md

 _A simple P/L parser for Ordinals on Bitcoin_

-This program may be run as a standalone CLI tool or integrated into other programs.
+This program may be run as a stand-alone CLI tool or integrated into other programs.

 <gif>